-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP), is pleased to announce that it is seeking applications for funding under its FY 09 VOCA Children's Advocacy Centers Membership and Accreditation Program.
-This program furthers the Department's mission by providing grants, cooperative agreements, and other assistance to Children's Advocacy Centers, which provide a coordinated response to victims of child abuse.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is pleased to announce that it is seeking applications for funding under its FY 09 VOCA Children's Advocacy Centers Subgrant Program.
+This program furthers the Department's mission by providing grants, cooperative agreements, and other assistance to local children's advocacy center programs, which provide a coordinated response to victims of child abuse.

-OJJDP FY 09 VOCA Children's Advocacy Centers Membership and Accreditation Program
+OJJDP FY 09 VOCA Children's Advocacy Centers Subgrant Program